In honor of Flag Day, here are 10 fascinating facts about the Stars and Stripes that may surprise you!

 6. Where outside the United States can you see the flag continuously 24 hours a day?

 There are five American flags flying on the moon, thanks to the Apollo astronauts.
-You may not be able to see markings on them, though; they have mostly likely turned white over the years.

 7. Which flag had the snake on it?